merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 06_MERGED
 ```

 Don't like these names?
-You can specify what is the name of the folder, by providing the following information in the config file:
+You can specify the name of the folder by providing the following information in the config file:

 ```
     "output_dirs": {